defold/doc/docs/en/manuals/profiling.md

 Android Profiler (Android)
 : https://developer.android.com/studio/profile/android-profiler.html

-  A set of profiling tools that captures realtime data of your game's CPU, memory, and network activity.
+  A set of profiling tools that captures real-time data of your game's CPU, memory, and network activity.
 You can perform sample-based method tracing of code execution, capture heap dumps, view memory allocations, and inspect the details of network-transmitted files.
 Using the tool requires that you set `android:debuggable="true"` in "AndroidManifest.xml".

   ![android profiler](images/profiling/android_profiler.png)